AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

 High

-GPTBot crawls for two purposes: training future GPT models and updating the knowledge of already trained models.
-Crawl frequency is moderate compared to Googlebot — important pages are visited on a cycle of weeks to months.
+GPTBot crawls for two purposes: training future GPT models and updating the knowledge of already deployed models.
+Crawl frequency is moderate compared to Googlebot – important pages are typically visited on a cycle of weeks to months rather than days.

-robots.txt control: User-agent: GPTBot — fully supported.
-OpenAI reliably respects disallow rules.
+robots.txt control: User-agent: GPTBot – fully supported and reliably respected by OpenAI.

 ClaudeBot – Claude (Anthropic)